Intersection of (1,1)-currents and the domain of definition of the Monge-Ampere operator: Introduction

 5pt

 The question of defining $(\ddc u)^n = \ddc u \wedge \cdots \wedge \ddc u$ is an instance of the fundamental problem of intersection of currents.
 Indeed, if we set $T := \ddc u$, then $T$ is a positive closed $(1,1)$-current on $\Omega$ and $(\ddc u)^n$ is the self-intersection $T^n = T \wedge \cdots \wedge T$.
 The intersection theory of currents has been quite well-developed thanks to the work of many authors.
-The case of bi-degree $(1,1)$-currents is more accessible due to the existence of p.s.h. functions as local potentials.
+The case of bi-degree $(1,1)$-currents is more accessible due to the existence of p.s.h.\ functions as local potentials.
 For this reason, this case was soon developed, see \cite{Chern_Levine_Nirenberg,Bedford_Taylor_76,Fornaess_Sibony,Demailly_ag}.
-The reader may also refer to \cite{BT_fine_87,BEGZ,andersson-wulcan} for other notions of intersection.
+Later on, other notions of intersection were introduced, such as the non-pluripolar product \cite{BT_fine_87,BEGZ} (see also \cite{Viet-generalized-nonpluri} for recent developments) and the Andersson-Wulcan product of $(1,1)$-currents with analytic singularities \cite{andersson-wulcan}.
+All these generalized notions differ from classical ones by the fact that, in one way or another, one removes the singular set of the currents before intersecting them.
+As a drawback, there is a mass loss in this procedure.

 A general intersection theory for currents of higher bi-degree was developed only later.
-Most notably, Dinh-Sibony proposed two different notions of intersection, one using what they call superpotentials \cite{DinhSibony_Pk_superpotential} and, more recently, another one based on the notion of density currents \cite{Dinh_Sibony_density}.
-See also \cite{viet:imrn} for generalizations and simplified arguments.
-Both approaches have already found many applications in Dynamical Systems and Foliation Theory.
+Most notably, Dinh-Sibony proposed two different notions of intersection, one using what they call superpotentials \cite{DinhSibony_Pk_superpotential} and, more recently, another one based on the notion of density currents, that we consider here.
+We refer to the orginal paper \cite{Dinh_Sibony_density} and also \cite{viet:imrn} for generalizations and simplified arguments.
+Both approaches have already found many applications in dynamical systems and foliation theory.

 The main goal of the present paper is to study the Monge-Amp\`ere operator from the point of view of theory of density currents.
-We now briefly recall it.
+We now briefly recall this notion.
 More details are given in Section \ref{sec:densities}.

 Let $X$ be a complex manifold and let $T_1,\ldots,T_m$ be positive closed currents on $X$.
 Consider the Cartesian product $X^m$ and the positive closed current $\mathbf T = T_1 \otimes \cdots \otimes T_m$ on $X^m$.
 Let $\Delta=\{(x,\dots,x):x\in X\} \subset X^m$ be the diagonal and $N\Delta$ be its normal bundle inside $X^m$.
 Using a certain type of local coordinates $\tau$ in $X^m$ around $\Delta$ with values in $N\Delta$, which are called admissible maps, we can consider the current $\tau_* \mathbf T$ defined around the zero section of $N \Delta$.